aKijn2/PintxoMatch/README.md

 - Email and password authentication with Firebase Authentication.
 - Swipe-based pintxo discovery feed backed by Cloud Firestore.
 - Per-user star ratings with shared average score and review counts.
-- Pintxo publishing flow based on metadata and external image URLs.
+- Pintxo publishing flow with image selection from camera or gallery.
+- Image upload to Cloudinary with persisted external delivery URLs.
 - One-to-one private chat using Firebase Realtime Database.
 - Chat inbox with latest message preview and manual cleanup.
 - User profile with editable information and contribution stats.